frkatona/soxhlet_workup/readme.md

 ### Gel Fraction

-The gel fraction is simply the mass of the polymer remaining as a fraction of original mass, i.e.:
+The gel fraction is the amount of polymer that has reached the gel point and is not removed over the course of the solvent wash.
+It is derived simply as the mass of the polymer remaining after the removal of unincorporated oligomers as a fraction of original mass, i.e.:

 $$
 f_{gel} = \frac{m_{postdry}}{m_{prewash}}